kordano/ceres-geschichte/README.md

 # ceres-geschichte

-A Clojure library designed to ... well, that part is up to you.
+Ceres-Collector derivate using distributed storage geschichte and konserve instead of mongodb.

 ## Usage

-FIXME

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Konrad Kühne

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.